-Bethany Myers (brmyers on QT) has signed with agent Roseanne Wells of Jennifer De Chiara Literary Agency.
+Bethany Myers (brmyers on QT) has signed with agent Roseanne Wells of Lucinda Literary.

 I've always loved a good ghost story with an unexpected twist, and spent most of my teen years behind the covers of Lois Duncan and Ray Bradbury.
 I think the idea for NIGHT SHIFT came from a jumble of memories that decide to congeal one day.

 About fifteen years ago, while visiting my sister-in-law in London, I got lost in Harrods.
 I remember wandering through the sumptuous confectionary thinking how cool it would be to have the whole store to myself at night.